The Bordeaux Varietals Defined

 4. Petit Verdot

-This unpredictable, tannic varietal is used to add beautiful coloring in Bordeaux blends.
-You’re unlikely, however, to see it as a stand alone wine due to the often overpowering nature of the tannins.
+This unpredictable, tannic varietal is used to add beautiful color to Bordeaux blends.
+You’re unlikely, however, to see it as a stand-alone wine due to the often overpowering nature of the tannins.

 5. Malbec

 This dark colored wine, known for its robust tannic notes, took hold in Argentina where the warmer climate favored Malbec’s need for more degree days.
-It’s since become Argentina’s national wine.
+It has since become Argentina’s national wine.

 6. Carménère